XinchengTan/ProducerAzureFunction/README.md

 ### Run Locally
 1. Clone this project to a local director
-2. Install Postman
+2. Open ProducerAzure.sln and run ProducerAzure.cs, and copy the localhost IP address shown on Terminal
-3. Run ProducerAzure, and copy the localhost IP address shown on Terminal
+3. Install Postman
 4. Create an HTTP POST request in Postman
-   -- In Request header, add "Content-Type" as KEY and "application/json" as VALUE -- Request body is the json-formatted configuration
+   -- In Request header, add "Content-Type" as KEY and "application/json" as VALUE -- Request body is the json-formatted configuration -- Paste the locahost address into request URL
 5. Click Send on Postman and you can monitor the program on Terminal